Saturday, April 11, 2015

 My First Marathon-- the LA Marathon 2015

 Running for me is a good example of "no pain, no gain."
 I don't usually like the act of running.
 It's most of the time pain and suffering (most specially long distances of more than 21km), but I run anyway.
 More than anything, it's the feeling after that I love and crave for.
-The fulfillment of setting a new personal record, accomplishing a specific goal or simply being able to drag my ass off the coach on a lazy Sunday afternoon to clock in a few kilometers.
+The fulfillment of setting a new personal record, accomplishing a specific goal or simply being able to drag my ass off the couch on a lazy Sunday afternoon to clock in a few kilometers.

 So after training for 6 months, I was able to accomplish my goal of completing a marathon.
 I am really proud of myself.